 Pros

-The juice also works well in recipes that are cooked/baked and vinaigrettes.
-It creates a similar acidic flavor that usually arises from apple cider vinegar.
-You can also use lemon juice in marinades for nearly all types of meat.
+It creates a similar acidic taste that usually arises from apple cider vinegar.
+You can also use pre-squeezed lemon juice in marinades for nearly all types of meat.

 Cons

-This option is sourer than apple cider vinegar.
-It also has a strong lemon flavor which may not mesh well with all recipes.
+This option is sourer than ACV.
+It also has a strong tangy flavor, which may not mesh well with all recipes.

 Cooking Tip: